jskepes1/My-Website/content/authors/admin/_index.md

   - course: BA in Criminal Justice and Sociology
     institution: University of Georgia
     year: 2019
-  - course: MA in Sociology
+  - course: BA in Sociology
     institution: The Ohio State University
     year: 2021